Dungan people: Culture

-The Dungan are well known for their hospitality and hold many ceremonies and banquets to preserve their culture.
-They have elaborate and colorful observances of birthdays, weddings, and funerals.
-In addition, schools have museums to preserve other parts of their culture, such as embroidery, traditional clothing, silver jewelry, paper cuts of animals and flowers and tools.

 The Dungan still practice elements of Chinese culture, in cuisine and attire, up to 1948 they also practiced foot binding until the practice was banned by the Soviet government, and later the Chinese government.
 The conservative Shaanxi Dungan cling more tightly to Chinese customs than the Gansu Dungan.

-The Dungans have retained Chinese traditions which have disappeared in modern China.
+The Dungans have retained Chinese traditions that have disappeared in modern China.
 Traditional marriage practices are still widespread with matchmakers, the marriages conducted by the Dungan are similar to Chinese marriages in the 19th century, hairstyles worn by women and attire date back to the Qing dynasty.

-Shaanxi female attire is still Chinese, though the rest of the Dungans dress in western attire.
+Shaanxi female attire is still Chinese, though the rest of the Dungans dress in Western attire.
 Chopsticks are used by Dungans.
 The cuisine of the Dungan resembles northwestern Chinese cuisine.
-However, being Muslims they do not consume pork, one of the most popular meats in Chinese cuisine, and meat is procured in accordance to being halal.
+However, being Muslims, they do not consume pork, one of the most popular meats in Chinese cuisine, and meat is procured in accordance with being halal.

-Around the late 19th century the bride price was between 240 and 400 rubles for Dungan women.
-Dungans have been known to take other women such as Kirghiz and Tatars as brides willingly, or kidnap Kirghiz girls.
+Around the late 19th century, the bride price was between 240 and 400 rubles for Dungan women.
+Dungans have been known to take other women such as Kirghiz and Tatars, as brides willingly or kidnap Kirghiz girls.
 Shaanxi Dungans are even conservative when marrying with other Dungans; they want only other Shaanxi Dungans marrying their daughters, while their sons are allowed to marry Gansu Dungan, Kirghiz, and Kazakh women.
 As recently as 1962, inter-ethnic marriage was reported to be anathema among Dungans.